 5) Your views on current and future educational reform efforts, along with your role(s) in these efforts.

 Only applications that are certified as complete by the Graduate School will be reviewed.
 For additional requirements to complete your application, visit the graduate school website at http://www.utsa.edu/graduate.

 Educational Leadership, Ed.D.

 Doctor of Philosophy in Interdisciplinary Learning and Teaching

-You are encouraged to weave together a variety of interdisciplinary perspectives in order to generate new insights related to learning.
+You are encouraged to weave together a variety of interdisciplinary perspectives in order to generate new insights related to learning and teaching.
 You will complete research methodology coursework and a set of core courses.
 You will also choose a cognate area that serves as your starting point for formulating research questions related to your area of interest.

 The cognate areas include:

 • Curriculum and Instruction

 • Early Childhood and Elementary Education